openstack/oslo-specs/specs/juno/pbr-semver.rst

 We could do nothing, but right now folk are reinventing stuff in adhoc fashions and there is no ability to reuse their solutions in a systematic fashion.

-We could put deprecated etc markers in setup.cfg (see previous iterations of this spec in gerrit).
+We could put deprecated etc. markers in setup.cfg (see previous iterations of this spec in gerrit).
 This was felt to be too tedious to maintain.

 Impact on Existing APIs